Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/concepts-overview.md

 Platform.
 Applications also consist of page templates, WCMS content, content types, and other assets.

 ### Villanova Bundle
 An Villanova Bundle is a packaged set of components and resources created for the Platform.
 They are the building blocks of any application built on Villanova, consisting of micro frontends, microservices, services and other resources.
-The Entando Component Manager identifies and installs the bundles to the Local Hub.
+The Villanova Component Manager identifies and installs the bundles to the Local Hub.

 See also: [Bundle Details](../curate/bundle-details.md)

 ### Villanova App Builder
-The [Entando App Builder](../compose/app-builder.md) is the application composer of the Platform.
+The [Villanova App Builder](../compose/app-builder.md) is the application composer of the Platform.
 It hosts the WCMS and provides a feature-rich, low-code user interface to find and configure components, design and create pages, manage content, and build composable applications.

 See also: [Widget Tutorial](../../tutorials/compose/widgets-fragments.md)

 ### Villanova App Engine
 The Villanova App Engine is the core runtime engine responsible for the primary out-of-the-box services required to develop applications.
-It exposes the backend APIs used to deliver the page and content management interface of an Entando Application, assembles and coordinates components within the App Builder, and provides the data access layer to persist pages and application design.
+It exposes the backend APIs used to deliver the page and content management interface of an Villanova Application, assembles and coordinates components within the App Builder, and provides the data access layer to persist pages and application design.

 See also: [APIs tutorial](../consume/entando-apis.md)